E-junkie Shopping Cart and Digital Delivery

 (emphasis mine)

 Friend, concentrate please on verses 7-9 especially, and take in the hope offered here.
-This hope isn’t just for the season, but for all year long, and all life long.
+This hope isn’t just for the Christmas season, but for all year long, and all life long.

 I invite you-right now-t0 re-read the passage slowly, roll it over in your mind and heart, and then pray to God about it, or some portion or aspect that personally connects with you.
 Then, please share one or more of your reflections, thoughts, or feelings.